JohnMorales/JohnMorales.github.io/source/_posts/2014-01-26-embjerjs-is-a-more-than-just-model-view-controller.markdown

 {% img center /images/mvc.png %}

+##Back to my problem
+So I created a model object to match the form data, and the view pulled properties from it to show on the form as expected.
-I have read about [Ember's view binding](http://emberjs.com/guides/templates/binding-element-attributes/), so I expected my model to have their attributes automatically reflected from the form, but it wasn't working, obvisously I wasn't _getting_ it.
+I have read about [Ember's view binding](http://emberjs.com/guides/templates/binding-element-attributes/), so after the user edited the form and clicked save, I expected my model to have those attributes automatically reflected on my model from the form, but it wasn't working. obvisously I wasn't _getting_ it.

 ## So I started working through their walkthrough.